pomber/code-surfer/packs/code-surfer/readme.md

 - [Import Code](#import-code)
 - [Diffs](#diffs)

-> Here is a live [deck using all the options](https://deploy-preview-58--code-surfer.netlify.com/full/) (and its [mdx source](https://raw.githubusercontent.com/pomber/code-surfer/code-surfer-v2/sites/docs/decks/full.mdx)) just in case you prefer to read code instead of docs.

 ## Focus

-You can tell Code Sufer what lines and columns you want to focus by providing a _focus string_ after the language in the first line of a codeblock.
+Add a _focus string_ after the language in the first line of a codeblock to tell Code Sufer what lines and columns you want to focus.

 Code Surfer will fade out all the code that isn't focused and, if necessary, zoom it out to fit it in the slide.